Developing independent, confident young people

 At James Knott we believe that childhood should be a happy, investigative and enquiring time where there are no limits to curiosity and there is a thirst for new experiences and knowledge.

 We believe that it is vital to educate our pupils both academically and holistically.
-Physical and mental wellbeing underpin our curriculum allowing children opportunities to exhibit spiritual, moral, social and cultural understanding.
-We aim to explore the importance of values whilst respecting differences and believe in empowering our pupils to look after their own health and wellbeing.
+The social and emotional development of our pupils is embedded throughout the entire school’s curriculum and culture.
+We explore the importance of values whilst respecting differences and believe in empowering our pupils to look after their own health and wellbeing.
+We meet the local circumstances of our school by adapting our PSHE curriculum where necessary, for example, we may use our local environment as the starting point for aspects of our work.
 We celebrate children’s individuality and creative talents and gifts.

 We value the strength of our local community and encourage our children to make a positive contribution by being active, caring and respectful members with an understanding of their role within it.
-The James Knott Mini Police force is one example of this.
+The James Knott mini police force is one example of this.
 Our curriculum aims to develop citizenship, leadership and team building skills, confidence and self-awareness.
-We celebrate the cultural heritage of the area and strive to build children’s aspirations, demonstrating possibilities for their future lives and broadening horizons.
+We celebrate the cultural heritage of the area and strive to raise children’s aspirations, broadening horizons and demonstrating possibilities for their future lives.